 This was her Hell, just as living had been.
 There was no Heaven waiting for her, no more warmth from her older sister and mother to grant her comfort, no more affection from her father.
 She had been doomed to an existence without hope living and dead, to be denied the right to live.
 Now, just like the cancer that had eaten her alive, her soul would be devoured by this demon.

 Ayumi felt her legs give in and she slumped to the wet ground beneath her.
-She felt her strength leave her, as if had in life.
+She felt her strength leave her, as if it had in life.
 "Yes..."
-The skull-faced demon said in glee, ever slowly advancing upon her.
+The skull-faced demon said in glee, slowly advancing upon her.
 "The despair!
 Your aura is so wonderfully potent with it!
 I knew letting you continue to exist this long was the right choice!
 Now after I'm done eating you, I shall grow twice as strong than if I had eaten you before."

 She closed her eyes, tears mingling with the rain.
 She had been doomed from the start, she thought.
-Doomed to an existence filled with suffering while her family and friends would continue living, fulfilling their hopes and dreams.
+Doomed to an existence filled with suffering whilst her family and friends would continue living, fulfilling their hopes and dreams.
 They would excel at life.

 And she would be forgotten.